crossml/ocr/README.md

 ## Quick Tour

-Get text from documents and save result in json.
+Get text from documents and save results in JSON.

 ## Installation